ianlavapiez/associhealth/packages/database/src/lib/database-encryption-model.md

 # Database Encryption Model

-This package provides comprehensive encryption utilities for protecting PHI (Protected Health Information) and sensitive data in the AssociHealth database.
+This package provides comprehensive encryption utilities for protecting PHI (Protected Health Information) and sensitive data in the Associhealth database.

 ## 🔐 Features